tlepple/iceberg-intro-workshop/README.md

 ## Objective:

- * To evaluate Apache Iceberg with data stored in an S3a compliant object store on a traditional linux server.
+ * To evaluate Apache Iceberg with data stored in an S3a-compliant object store on a traditional Linux server.

-My goal in this exercise was to go a little deeper than your typical `How To` guide that uses docker to spin up an enviroment.
+My goal in this exercise was to go a little deeper than your typical `How To` guide that uses docker to spin up an environment.
 If that is what you are interested in the [Apache Iceberg website](https://iceberg.apache.org/spark-quickstart/) has a great quickstart for that.
-It has been my experience that to truely understand how some technologies work you need to know how they are wired together.
+It has been my experience that to truly understand how some technologies work you need to know how they are wired together.
 I took the time to install all the components manually and then I built the setup script in this repo so others could try it out too.
 Please take the time to review that script `setup_iceberg.sh`.
 Hopefully it becomes a reference for you one day.

 ---
 ---
 ###  What is Apache Iceberg:

-Apache Iceberg is an open-source data management system for large scale data lakes.
+Apache Iceberg is an open-source data management system for large-scale data lakes.
 It provides a table abstraction for big data workloads, allowing for schema evolution, data discovery and simplified data access.
-Iceberg uses Apache Avro, Parquet or ORC as its data format and supports a variety of storage systems like HDFS, S3, ADLS, etc.
+Iceberg uses Apache Avro, Parquet or ORC as its data format and supports various storage systems like HDFS, S3, ADLS, etc.

-Iceberg uses a versioning approach to manage schema changes, enabling multiple version of schema to coexist in a table, providing the ability to perform schema evolution without the need for copying data.
+Iceberg uses a versioning approach to manage schema changes, enabling multiple versions of a schema to coexist in a table, providing the ability to perform schema evolution without the need for copying data.
 Additionally, Iceberg provides data discovery capabilities, allowing users to identify the data they need for their specific use case and extract only that data, reducing the amount of I/O required to perform a query.

-Iceberg provides an easy to use API for querying data, supporting SQL and other query languages through Apache Spark, Hive, Presto and other engines.
+Iceberg provides an easy-to-use API for querying data, supporting SQL and other query languages through Apache Spark, Hive, Presto and other engines.
 Iceberg’s table-centric design helps to manage large datasets with high scalability, reliability and performance.

 ---
 ---